JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 network-app-deployment-66ffb56b96-x4m9n   1/1     Terminating         0          37m
 ```

-But for the `storage-app` (app with disk), situation is bad we're experiencing down time as long as the node is unavailable:
+But for the `storage-app` (app with disk), situation is bad and we're experiencing down time as long as the node is unavailable:

 ```console
 $ kubectl get pod -n storage-app -w